cristofp/kubernetes-in-6h-workshop/README.md

 This repository contains materials for workshop "Start using Kubernetes as Developer in 6h".

+Workshop is dedicated to software developers with no or little knowledge about Kubernetes.
+However, basic familiarity with containerization and Docker is expected.

 Atendees are asked to bring their own laptops with prepared environment according to instructions enclosed in section below.
-Basic familiarity with Docker and containerization is expected.

-This repository will be updated with further materials on workshop day.

 ## Local envorionment setup